The Voice of the Student Body

 Voicing Opinions, Representing the Student Body

 The OSA is instrumental in voicing the opinions of the student body to University faculty, University of Wisconsin System administration, and the state and federal governments.
 OSA created Differential Tuition in 2004 to help supplement areas where budgets were severely cut by the state.
-Differential Tuition helped preserve quality student services such as the Writing Center, Math Lab, Academic Advising, Career Services, Counseling Center, Reading Study Center, and Oshkosh Scholar.
-Other services and programs The OSA provides a number of services to the student body, including the Cabinet (food pantry), the UWO Go transit system, Student Legal Services, and Titan Discount Club.
+Differential Tuition helped preserve quality student services such as the Writing Center, Academic Advising, Career Services, Counseling Center, and the Reading Study Center.
+Other services and programs the OSA provides to the student body include the Cabinet (food pantry), the UWO Go transit system, Student Legal Services, and Titan Discount Club.

 The Oshkosh Student Association (OSA) works inclusively towards advocating for and representing the voice of the student body by ensuring integrity, stewardship, and diversity to enhance the experience of every student within the University of Wisconsin Oshkosh.